Popular Sanpoutei Ramen opens third outlet at Paragon with tasty new exclusive tsukemen

 Maybe this is our chance to finally indulge in the ramen, without getting besieged by the queue!

-This was an invited tasting.
+This was a hosted tasting.

 For more ideas on what to eat, read our stories on the unique new American malt shop in Katong selling frozen custard and the new Yunnan-style hotpot restaurant, Broth & Beyond.